-Surgical technologists assist surgeons and nurses before, during and after surgical procedures.
-They perform such tasks as preparing the operating room (OR), surgical equipment and patients for surgery, handing the surgeon instruments during operation and keeping up with the instrument count, transporting patients to and from the OR, and taking any collected specimens to the lab.
+Surgical technologists assist surgeons and nurses before, during, and after surgical procedures.
+They perform such tasks as preparing the operating room (OR), surgical equipment, and patients for surgery, handing the surgeon instruments during operation and keeping up with the instrument count, transporting patients to and from the OR, and taking any collected specimens to the lab.
 If this sounds like a career you might be interested in, you may want to consider becoming a surgical technologist in Nebraska.
 [En Español]

 Requirements for Working as a Surgical Tech in Nebraska

 Surgical technology is not currently regulated in the state of Nebraska.
-The Nebraska State Assembly of the Association of Surgical Technologists (AST) is pushing to get legislation passed for surgical techs to be licensed within in the state.
+The Nebraska State Assembly of the Association of Surgical Technologists (AST) is pushing to get legislation passed for surgical techs to be licensed within the state.
 At this time, however, education and certification requirements are left up to the employer.

 Many healthcare providers in Nebraska prefer to hire surgical technologists who have completed an accredited surgical technology education program and have certification through the National Board of Surgical Technology and Surgical Assisting (NBSTSA).
-Basic life support (BLS) and/or CPR certification is required by most employers in the state.
+Basic life support (BLS) and/or CPR certification are required by most employers in the state.

 NBSTSA Certification for Surgical Technologists